 Panel compatibility

 The BR130 fits Eaton BR-series load centers and older Cutler-Hammer CH panels that use the BR footprint.
 It will not fit Square D, Siemens, GE, or Eaton's true CH-series (the premium 1-inch line).
+If your panel takes Square D QO breakers, see our Square D QO120CP review or check the Square D QO120CP directly; Siemens panel owners can look at the Siemens Q115 for compatible single-pole options.
 Check the label inside your panel door — it should explicitly list "Type BR" as an accepted breaker.

 Performance in real use